 Let $X$ be a purely $n$-dimensional analytic space.
 By \emph{skeleton} in $X$, we mean a locally closed subset $\Sigma \subseteq X$ which is locally a closed pwl subspace of some $\Sigma(U,f)$.
 All such are skeletons in the sense of Ducros' \cite{Duc_local}*{Def.
 (4.6)}.
 (We actually suspect that every skeleton in Ducros' sense is locally contained in some $\Sigma(U,f)$.
-This is true at least if the skeleton (in Ducros' sense) is purely $n$-dimensional.)
-There is no natural tropical space structure on a skeleton $\Sigma$, e.g. $\Sigma$ might not even be pure dimensional.
-However, the above logic still applies and yields a well-defined restriction $t_g^\star(γ)\vert_\Sigma$.
+This is true at least if the skeleton in Ducros' sense is purely $n$-dimensional.)
+There is no natural tropical space structure on a skeleton $\Sigma$, e.g. $\Sigma$ might not even be pure-dimensional.
+However, the above logic still applies and yields a well defined restriction $t_g^\star(γ)\vert_\Sigma$.